ghc-proposals/ghc-proposals/proposals/0000-constraint-vs-type.rst

    ``FunCo`` would be problematic at a nominal role, but such a thing is impossible to build, because we will never have ``ty1 ~N ty2`` where ``ty1 :: Type`` and ``ty2 :: Constraint``.
 (At least, we won't if we're typesafe!)

-.. proposal-number:: Leave blank.
-This will be filled in when the proposal is
-                     accepted.

-.. trac-ticket:: Leave blank.
-This will eventually be filled with the Trac
-                 ticket number which will track the progress of the implementation of the feature.

-.. implemented:: Leave blank.
-This will be filled in with the first GHC version which
-                 implements the described feature.